What Is IOTA?

 Every new device on the network contributes its computing power to the network when it submits a transaction.
 The Tangle also eliminates block mining, and all the coins on IOTA were created at the genesis of the network.

 Transaction Fees: How IOTA is Free to Use

-Since you contribute computing power to the network when you submit a transaction, the cost of using the network is only as great as the electricity needed to verify two other transactions on IOTA.
+Since you contribute computing power to the network when you submit a transaction, the cost of using the network is only as great as the electricity needed to verify two other transactions.
 The Tangle allows IOTA to operate fee-free, and it means the network is even more distributed than a blockchain network.
 With blockchain, the network is distributed among the miners on the blockchain.
-With the Tangle, the network is distributed among every participating node on the network.
+With the Tangle, the network is distributed among every participating node.

 The absence of fees is critical to IOTA’s mission of servicing IoT devices.
 These devices will often be transacting at fractions of a penny with high frequency.
 Any fees charged on such small transactions would make micropayments unfeasible.
 In order to serve as the backbone for the M2M economy, IOTA has to be free to use.

 34% Attacks & The Coordinator